 All provider records must be maintained in an accessible, standardized order and format at the enrolled office site in the Louisiana Department of Health (LDH) administrative region where the beneficiary resides.
 The provider must have sufficient space, facilities, and supplies to ensure effective record keeping.
 The provider must keep sufficient records to document compliance with LDH requirements for the beneficiary served and the provision of services.

-A separate record that supports justification for prior authorization and fully documents services for which payments have been made must be maintained on each beneficiary.
+A separate record that supports justification for prior authorization (PA) and fully documents services for which payments have been made must be maintained on each beneficiary.
 The provider must maintain sufficient documentation to enable LDH, or its designee, to verify that prior to payment each charge is due and proper.
 The provider must make available all records that LDH or its designee, including the beneficiary’s support coordination agency, finds necessary to determine compliance with any federal or state law, rule or regulation promulgated by LDH.

 Retention of Records

 The provider must retain administrative, personnel and beneficiary records for a minimum of six years from the date of the last payment period.
-If records are under review as part of a departmental or government audit, the records must be retained until all audit questions are answered and the audit is completed (even if that time period exceeds six years).
+If records are under review as part of a departmental or government audit, the records must be retained until all audit questions are answered and the audit is completed (even if that time period exceeds6 years).

 NOTE: Upon provider closure, all provider records must be maintained according to applicable laws, regulations, and the above record retention requirements and copies of the required documents must be transferred to the new provider.